aminomancer/uc.css.js/README.md

 #### [Fluent Reveal Tabs](/JS/fluentRevealTabs.uc.js):

 Adds a pretty visual effect to tabs similar to the spotlight gradient effect on Windows 10's start menu tiles.
 When hovering a tab, a subtle radial gradient is applied under the mouse.
 Also applies to tabs in the "All tabs menu," and is fully compatible with my All Tabs Menu Expansion Pack.
 User configuration is towards the top of the script.
-Inspired by this [proof of concept][Fluent Reveal concept], and built on a modified version of [this library][Fluent Reveal library].
+Inspired by this [proof of concept][fluent reveal concept], and built on a modified version of [this library][fluent reveal library].

 #### [Fluent Reveal Navbar Buttons](/JS/fluentRevealNavbar.uc.js):